 Career Related Opportunities

-At various times throughout the academic year, the Law Career Services Office offers a mock interview program to provide students the opportunity to sharpen their interviewing skills.
+Law Career Services offers a 1L mock interview program to provide students with their first opportunity to sharpen their legal interviewing skills in our 1L professional development program, Preparing to Practice.
+In addition to the 1L mock interview program, Law Career Services also connects alumni with 2Ls, 3Ls, and alumni interested in honing their interview skills through mock interviews.
 Each mock interview lasts 30 minutes, with 20 minutes for interviewing and 10 minutes of interviewer feedback to assist the student in enhancing his/her skills.
 For your convenience, mock interviews can be conducted at your place of business and the office can provide a list of common interview questions to aid in conducting the interview.

 Alumni Sharing Knowledge (ASK)